HL7/US-Core/input/pagecontent/sdoh.md

 - **SDOH Assessment**: SDOH Assessments represent the recording of SDOH assessment screening tools and other questionnaires as well as individual clinical observations.
 These assessments are represented by the [US Core Social History Assessment Observation Profile] and [US Core Screening Response Observation Profile]
 - **SDOH Problems/Health Concerns**: Identifying a Social Determinants of Health-related condition (for example, homelessness) is represented by the [US Core Condition Profile].
-- **SDOH Interventions**:  Services offered to a patient to address identified Social Determinants of Health problems/health concerns,(for example, referral to transportation support programs) are represented by the [US Core ServiceRequest Profile].
-IN addition, the [US Core Procedure Profile] can be used to record a completed service or intervention.
+- **SDOH Interventions**:  Services offered to a patient to address identified Social Determinants of Health problems/health concerns (for example, referral to transportation support programs) are represented by the [US Core ServiceRequest Profile].
+In addition, the [US Core Procedure Profile] can be used to record a completed service or intervention.
-- **SDOH Goals**: Identifies a future desired condition or change in condition related to an SDOH risk (for example, Has adequate quality meals and snacks) and is represented by [US Core Goal Profile]
+- **SDOH Goals**: Identifying and defining a future desired condition or change in condition related to an SDOH risk (for example, Has adequate quality meals and snacks) is represented by [US Core Goal Profile]

 {% include img.html img="sdoh_assessment.svg" caption="SDOH Activities" %}